China Says Exports Rise For First Time In Seven Months - UrduPoint

 Chinese exports -- long a key growth driver -- have largely been in decline since last October except for a short-lived rebound in March and April.

-Shipments to the United States plummeted nearly 14 percent last month while those to the European Union plunged 11 percent.
+Ting Lu, chief China economist at Japanese bank Nomura, said Thursday that property woes remained "the single largest drag affecting China's economy".

-But exports to Russia jumped more than 50 percent, underscoring Beijing's economic rapprochement with its staunch ally despite its invasion of Ukraine.
+"Despite the multitude of stimulus measures announced recently, we believe it is still too early to call the bottom," he said in a note.

-Imports painted a bleaker picture, sliding 0.6 percent to $224 billion in November and marking a return to contraction.
+The weakness in consumer activity was highlighted by a 0.6 percent drop in imports to $224 billion in November, which marked a return to contraction.

-They had seen a surprise jump in October, bucking a forecast sharp drop and marking the first month of year-on-year growth since late last year.
+They had seen a surprise jump in October, bucking a forecast sharp drop and marking the first month of on-year growth since late last year.

 It was hoped the rise could be a signal that consumer sentiment was recovering.